Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Extended Empirical Analysis

-\subsection{Alternative uncertainty regularizer optimizations}
+\subsection{Alternative Uncertainty Regularizer Optimizations}

 To evaluate the relative empirical effectiveness of dual TD-learning, we implement and test two alternative optimization strategies for the uncertainty regularizer $p_{\beta}$.
-In particular, we replace the dual TD-learning procedure in \textit{GPL-SAC} with each strategy and compare the resulting performances.
+In particular, we replace the dual TD-learning procedure in GPL-SAC with each strategy and compare the resulting performances.

-\textbf{\textit{GPL-SAC-E2E}.} First, we consider the alternative strategy introduced in Section~\ref{sec:method} of the main text.
-This strategy involves learning $\beta$ to minimize end-to-end the squared norm of the expected target action-value bias approximation from Eqn.~\ref{approx_bias}, resulting in the following optimization objective:
+\textbf{\textit{GPL-SAC-E2E}.} First, we consider learning $\beta$ to minimize end-to-end the squared norm of the expected target action-value bias approximation from Eqn.~\ref{approx_bias}.
+This optimization strategy could be seen as a more direct approach than dual TD-learning, resulting in the following optimization objective:

 In practice, we optimize this alternative objective in place of dual TD-learning with standard gradient descent.
 We name the resulting algorithm \textit{GPL-SAC-E2E}.